 The following information was adapted from Focus on Early Childhood Mental Health, Take Care of Yourself!
 Updated March 2024.

-Families and others who care for children often experience significant stress, whether it’s the normal stress of being responsible for many things at once (job, family, multiple children, household chores, etc.), seasonal stress (holidays, winter blues), or significant stress due to family crises, military deployment, financial problems, etc.
+Families and others who care for children often experience significant stress, whether it’s the everyday stress of being responsible for many things at once (job, family, multiple children, household chores, etc.), seasonal stress (holidays, winter blues), or significant stress due to family crises, military deployment, financial problems, etc.

 Symptoms of excessive stress may include: